CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

 .. code-block:: yaml

    network:
      listen:
-        - interface: ['192.0.2.1', '2001:db8::1'] # port 53 is default
+       - interface: # port 53 is default
+           - 192.0.2.1
+           - 2001:db8::1
-        - interface: 'eth0'
+       - interface: eth0
          port: 853
-            kind: 'dot' # DNS-over-TLS
+         kind: dot # DNS-over-TLS

 For more details look at the :ref:`network configuration <config-network>`.

 .. warning::

    On machines with multiple IP addresses on the same interface avoid listening on wildcards ``0.0.0.0`` or ``::``.
    Knot Resolver could answer from different IP addresses if the network address ranges overlap, and clients would refuse such a response.

 .. _examle-internal: